Parliament – 12 March 2013

 3. Building Amendment Bill (No 4) – second reading (cont.)

-The Appropriation (2011/12 Financial Review) Bill is under the guidance of and confirms the financial matters relating to the financial year ended 30 June 2012.
+The Appropriation (2011/12 Financial Review) Bill is under the guidance of Bill English and confirms the financial matters relating to the financial year ended 30 June 2012.
 Four hours are allocated to it and all financial reviews are available for debate.

 The Student Loan Scheme Amendment Bill (No 2) was introduced by Peter Dunne in August 2012, in his role as Minister of Revenue.
 The Bill introduces data-matching with the New Zealand Customs Service to locate borrowers in serious default when they enter or leave New Zealand.
 It will also change the definition of income, bringing it into line with the definition used for Working For Families tax credits and student allowances, from April 2014.
 At second reading only the Greens and Mana voted against.